React Suspense and Concurrent Features REACT 18+

 third-party libraries separately.

-2. Suspense for Data Fetching Patterns
+2. Suspense for Data Fetching and Async Operations

 | Pattern | Implementation | Description | Status |